Last updated: 10 Apr 2021 | Reading time: 5 minutes | Watching time: 15 seconds

-Disclaimer: Even though the links below are an affiliate, I have never promoted a tool because of money.
-From the birth of this website, the true goal has always been providing 100% honest information.
+Disclaimer: Even though the links below are affiliate, I have never promoted a tool because of money.
+From the beginning of this website, the true goal has always been providing 100% honest information.

 Short on time?
-The below table will give you enough idea about the two.
-For the detailed comparison, read the post.
+This table will give you enough idea about the two.
+For a detailed comparison, read the text.

 |Max devices||Unlimited||Plan dependent|